-As Chairman of the Board, Mr. Herencia's is involved heavily with Board matters and overseeing management execution of the Board's guidance.
-He actively interacts with the CEO and other members of management to provide his perspective on important issues facing our company, and plays an active role in the retention and recruiting of executive talent.
+As Chairman of the Board from 2013 until February 2021, Mr. Herencia has been involved heavily with Board matters and overseeing management's execution of the Board's guidance.
+He actively interacted with the CEO and other members of management to provide his perspective on important issues facing our company and played an active role in the retention and recruiting of executive talent.
 It is the Board's position that his leadership is critical and his contributions in dealing with the effects of the COVID-19 pandemic will have long-term impact on the financial well-being of Byline.

-Mr. Herencia's compensation reflects his specialized expertise and the significant investment of time he spends with the Board and executive leadership.
-As such, he receives an aggregate annual cash retainer of \$400,000, which includes the annual board retainer and all committee membership and committee chair retainers that the Chairman would otherwise be entitled to receive.
-Additionally, Mr. Herencia receives a payment of \$400,000, payable in two equal installments in March and September of each year subject to continued service through such dates.
-In 2019, the Board evaluated certain proxy advisory analyses regarding Mr. Herencia's pay levels as Chairman.
-While these analyses were reviewed in 2019 and early 2020, the Board did not make a decision given the challenges that we may encounter due to the COVID-19 pandemic, where Mr. Herencia's specialized expertise may be needed and require him to further increase his involvement with the Board and senior management.
-It is anticipated that the Board will continue to evaluate Mr. Herencia's compensation in 2020 and will disclose any changes in accordance with applicable disclosure obligations.
+Mr. Herencia's compensation for 2020 reflects his specialized expertise and the significant investment of time he spent with the Board and executive leadership, especially in light of the unprecedented challenges our business and our customers faced as a result of the COVID-19 pandemic.
+As such, he received an aggregate annual cash retainer of \$400,000, which included the annual board retainer and all committee membership and committee chair retainers that the Chairman would otherwise be entitled to receive.
+Additionally, Mr. Herencia received a payment of \$400,000, paid in two equal installments in March and September of 2020 subject to continued service through such dates.

+New Agreement with Mr. Herencia